nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Helpless Targets

-Weapon Skill tests made to hit unconscious or otherwise helpless targets automatically succeed with a number of degrees of success equal to the attacker’s Weapon Skill bonus\.
+Weapon Skill tests made to hit unconscious or otherwise helpless targets automatically succeed with a number of degrees of success equal to the attacker's Weapon Skill bonus\.
 When rolling damage against such a target, roll the dice for damage twice and add the results\.
 Prone and Stunned targets are not automatically considered Helpless Targets\.

 ## Higher Ground